-To make the most of our class time, you will have 15-30 minutes of pre-lab videos to watch prior to lab, followed by a short quiz to check your understanding.
+To make the most of our class time, you will have 10-30 minutes of pre-lab videos to watch prior to lab, followed by a short quiz to check your understanding.
 During the lecture we will review concepts from the previous week and discuss issues and results, as well as potential problems that may arise in the following week.
 After a short class discussion, students will work together on editing their manuscripts.

 Throughout the semester you will be preparing a publication-quality manuscript encompassing the semester's project.
 During lecture I will introduce a single section of a research paper and assign journal articles to each student.
 The following week, you will present the journal article to your lab partners and discuss components of that section of the paper.
-You will then prepare a rough draft of each section of your paper and submit it to Canvas by the due date indicated in the table below.
+You will also prepare a rough draft of each section of your paper and submit it to Canvas by the due date indicated in the table below.

-Manuscript Section Labs to be included Rough Draft Date Due Peer Reviews Due Date Final Draft Due Date Introduction N/A May 24 May 27 May 31 Methods Labs 1-4 June 7 June 14 June 17 Results Labs 1-6 July 8 In class: July 9 July 12 Discussion Labs 1-8 July 19 In class: July 23 July 26 Final Poster Labs 1-10 August 8
+Manuscript Section Labs to be Rough Draft Due Peer Reviews Due Final Draft Due

+included Date Date Date

+Introduction N/A May 23 May 27 May 30

+Methods Labs 1-4 June 6 June 13 June 20

+Results Labs 1-6 July 7 July 8 (in class) July 11

+Discussion Labs 1-8 July 18 July 22 (in class) July 25

+Final Poster All Labs August 7